Inducibility of 4-vertex tournaments: Results

 \begin{theorem} Let $(T_n)_{n=1}^\infty$ be a sequence of tournaments on $n$ vertices with $I(C_3^+,T_n)=I(C_3^+,n)$.
 Let $\alpha = \frac{1}{5}(2\sqrt[3]{9}-2 - \sqrt[3]{3} ) $.
 For sufficiently large $n$, the vertex set of $T_n$ can be partitioned into sets $L_n$ and $H_n$ so that $|H_n|=\alpha n+o(1)$, all arcs between these sets are from $H_n$ to $L_n$, the sequence of tournaments $(T_n[L_n])_{n=1}^\infty$ is quasi-random, and $I(C_3^+,T_n[H_n]) = I(C_3^+,|H_n|)$.
 Hence

-\end{theorem} This construction is also mentioned in~\cite{bozyk2020inducibility}, together with an almost matching upper bound obtained by the flag algebra method.
-While $C_3^+$ may not be the most interesting tournament to consider, we find this extremal construction combining quasi-random parts with iterated blow-ups fascinating.
+\end{theorem} While $C_3^+$ may not be the most interesting tournament to consider at first, we find this extremal construction fascinating.
+It combines quasi-random parts with iterated blow-ups, and is thus more complex than most known extremal constructions for other problems.